Garlic Shrimp Salad

 Pre-pre step

 Thaw the shrimp, take off the shells and devein them.
+Take a paper towel and pat the shrimp dry.

 Pre-step

 Get a sauté pan and a good salad bowl.
-I got the deep dish at Crate and Barrel.
+(I got the deep dish at Crate and Barrel.)

 Step one